MicrosoftDocs/azure-devops-docs/docs/user-guide/code-with-git.md

 If you just signed up for Azure DevOps Services, by default you have a project named `MyFirstProject` and a Git repo named `MyFirstProject`.
 If you want to work in that repo, you can [clone it](#clone-the-repo-to-your-computer) and then add your code to that repo.

-If you want to make a new repo, follow the steps in [Create a new Git repo in your project](../git/create-new-repo.md#create-a-repo-using-the-web-portal) and then [clone](#clone-the-repo) the new repo and add your code there.
+If you want to make a new repo, follow the steps in [Create a new Git repo in your project](../git/create-new-repo.md#create-a-repo-using-the-web-portal).
+Then, [clone](#clone-the-repo) the new repo and add your code there.

 ### The code is in my (or my organization's) Azure Repos Git repo